Politics of Malaysia

+Overview

-Although Malaysian politics has been relatively stable, critics allege that "the government, ruling party, and administration are intertwined with few countervailing forces."
-However, since the 8 March 2008 General Election, the media's coverage on the country's politics has noticeably increased.
-After the 14th general elections, media freedom was promised by then new government of Malaysia, the Pakatan Harapan coalition.
+Although Malaysian politics has been relatively stable since 1974 and after the turbulent decade of the 1960s which saw the 13 May incident, critics allege that "the government, ruling party, and administration are intertwined with few countervailing forces."
+However, since the 2008 general election, the media's coverage on the country's politics has noticeably increased as BN began gradually losing power and support.

-The Economist Intelligence Unit rated Malaysia a "flawed democracy" in 2016.
-However, Malaysia was a runner up to the Economist 2018 "Country of the Year" in 2018 due to the peaceful transfer of power following the 14th general elections.
-The country is considered by the V-Dem Institute to have the second highest electoral and liberal democracy scores in Southeast Asia.
+The Economist Democracy Index rated Malaysia as a flawed democracy in 2016.
+Nevertheless, Malaysia was a runner up to The Economist "Country of the Year" in 2018 due to the peaceful transfer of power following the 2018 general election which saw the Barisan Nasional (BN) coalition lose power after 63 years.
+The country is considered by the V-Dem Institute to have the second highest electoral and liberal democracy scores in Southeast Asia after Timor-Leste.

 History

 Early developments

 Early organised political movements in Malaysia were organised along regional and ethnic groups and were not political parties in the modern sense.
 They generally were loose alliances of interest groups and individuals primarily concerned with social welfare, social progress and religious reform among the Muslim Malay communities similar to interest groups and civil society organisations of today.